Receding ice leaves Canada's polar bears at rising risk

 The smallest ones, grey in colour, cling to their mothers' backs in this estuary, with its relatively warm waters, where they find protection from killer whales and plentiful nourishment.

-But there has been "a shift in prey availability for beluga whales in some areas of the Arctic", said Ms Valeria Vergara, an Argentine researcher who has spent her life studying the beluga.
+But there has been "a shift in prey availability for beluga whales in some areas of the Arctic", explains Valeria Vergara, an Argentine researcher who has spent her life studying the beluga.

-As the ice cover shrinks, "there's less under the surface of the ice for the phytoplankton that in turn will feed the zooplankton that in turn will feed big fish", said Ms Vergara, who is with the Raincoast Conservation Foundation.
+As the ice cover shrinks, "there's less under the surface of the ice for the phytoplankton that in turn will feed the zooplankton that in turn will feed big fish", says Vergara, who is with the Raincoast Conservation Foundation.

 The beluga has to dive deeper to find food, and that uses up precious energy.